Company Incorporation: Undertaking The Execution of the Required Documents

 Since in our case, the subscribers/promoters and directors were residing in China at the time of execution of documents, this requirement stipulated under the law had to be adhered to.
 The reduction in timeline for submission of other documents to 20 days requires a prompt response in terms of getting the documents legalized as per prescribed procedure.

-Solution Proposed:
+Solution Proposed

 As per Rule 13 (5) (d) stipulated above, the provision states that in case the subscribers to the MOA have visited India and intend to incorporate a company, in such case the incorporation shall be allowed if, he/she has a valid Business Visa.
 Given this option provided under the Rules, we suggested the client to plan a visit to India during their incorporation process.
 This recommendation was given considering that the subscribers/promoters in any case would have to schedule their visit to India going forward, at the time of opening of bank account since bankers usually prefer a face-to-face meeting while executing account opening documents.
 In any case, after obtaining Certificate of Incorporation (‘COI’), other registrations are required to be undertaken which further involved signatures at the time of execution of such documents.